TBDA-Classes/2025G2/docs/sql_data/ImportantQueries.md

 ORDER BY h.dt;
 ```

-### OQ1: Initial query to know the duration of each operating mode (eventually the variable used was changed to be PROG_STATUS)
+### OQ1: Initial version of the query Program History (eventually the variable used was changed to be PROG_STATUS)

 ```sql
 WITH RegistrosOrdenados AS (